 Colorful Birds

-Multi-colored birds like Green Bee Eaters, Indian Rollers, Parakeets, Kingfishers, Yellow-footed Green pigeons jumped around.
+Multi-colored birds like Green Bee Eaters, Indian Rollers, Parakeets, Kingfishers, and Yellow-footed Green pigeons jumped around.
 They so easily stand out because of their attractive colors.
 One of the parakeets peeped out of a hole in the tree trunk – it was a delight to see it go in and out of the tree as if it was playing hide and seek.

 Most colorful and large birds were of course Peacocks who proudly roamed around with their prized wings.
 They could be found almost everywhere across the park.